Montana-Media-Arts/441-WebTech/README.md

 - [Homework Wiki](https://github.com/Montana-Media-Arts/441-web-technologies/wiki) (_OR_, click the "wiki tab" up above.)

+# Final Presentations

+Final Presentations will occur during our Unoversity scheduled final time.
+Please plan on being in class to support your fellow students.

+Monday, May 8th. from 8:00AM - 10:00AM

 # Weekly Breakdown
 Check here for what we have done, or are going to be doing.